xxCryptoxx/pychan/README.md

 - pathlib
 - os

-## Aim:
-Pychan is a basic script used to download youtube playlists for offline pleasure.

 ## Features:
 Download entire playlists on youtube into a zip file, keep it organized and clean.